lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 Sending child-related data to families
 ----------------------------------------

-Parents are able to review their study video in the Lookit interface.
+Parents are able to review their study video in the CHS interface.
 If you would like to send them additional information related to their participation, please try to do so using the “Message Participants” interface.
 That interface supports html but does not allow attachments.